All artworks in the centre created by Steven Appleby

 Home non-invasive ventilation

 Many patients with these conditions develop under-breathing during sleep, which is associated with high levels of carbon dioxide in the blood (nocturnal hypoventilation).
-At Royal Brompton, we pioneered the use of non-invasive ventilation in adults and children with nocturnal hypoventilation, and have over 1,600 adults and children using small portable ventilators at home.
+Clinicians at Royal Brompton Hospital pioneered the use of non-invasive ventilation in adults and children with nocturnal hypoventilation.
+The hospital now cares for more than 1,600 adults and children using small portable ventilators at home.

-This therapy has revolutionised the outcome in these conditions by considerably extended life expectancy and quality of life for these patients.
+This therapy has revolutionised the outcome in these conditions by considerably extending life expectancy and quality of life for these patients.

 How to find the sleep centre